 Tailor your list to your target job.
 You might have experience with dozens of automation tools and design software, but you should focus on the ones most relevant to the company

 Save space and leave out technical skills that are expected.
-For example, every CMO applying to this job knows how to use Microsoft Office.
+For example, every CMO applying to this job knows how to use Microsoft Office (We’ve actually seen executives do that).
 No need to include it on your resume.

 Here are a few technical skills to consider for your CMO resume.